sysdiglabs/SETechAssessment/README.md

 5. Install the classic *voting app* into your K8s cluster (https://github.com/dockersamples/example-voting-app)
 6. Get Creative and build some stuff in Sysdig.
     - Scan the images being loaded, what do the results mean?
-    - Benchmarks?
+    - Posture?
 What's up with those?
     - Enable Runtime Policies, generate some noise (how might you do that?)
     - Activity audit!
 Why's that valuable?
     - Build a PromQL query using the query builder in the explore section of Sysdig Monitor using metrics from the Voting App (bonus points if you use StatsD metrics in a PromQL query)